Recovery is just a phone call away.

 Participation in support groups such as Narcotics Anonymous (NA) or other peer support networks provides ongoing encouragement and accountability.
 Family therapy is also beneficial in repairing relationships and providing a supportive environment for recovery.

-How Can You Prevent Opioid Addiction?
+How Can You Prevent Opioid Addiction in New Jersey?

 What Are The 4 A’s Of Opioid Therapy?

-The 4 A’s Of Opioid Therapy are analgesia, activities of daily living, adverse effects, and aberrant drug-taking behaviors.
+The 4 A’s of Opioid Therapy are analgesia, activities of daily living, adverse effects, and aberrant drug-taking behaviors.

 According to a 2009 study by Passik, S. D., et al, “Issues in Long-term Opioid Therapy: Unmet Needs, Risks, and Solutions”, physicians treating chronic pain using opioids should observe the 4 A’s of pain treatment.
 This is a framework used to assess chronic pain treatment outcomes and identify potential risks associated with opioid use.
 It stands for: